 A student who receives a grade of F in a required course or fieldwork experience must repeat that course or fieldwork experience in our program and may do so only one time.
 As the curriculum is sequential, a failure in any course including clinical education leads to a student being withdrawn from the program.
 A student withdrawn from the program due to failure of a required course is permitted to return the following academic year to repeat the course.
 It is recommended that the student audit all courses during that semester regardless of course grades.
 The details of the conditions for the student to return the following academic year will be determined by the Progress and Promotion Committee.
 Students required to repeat a course must pay full tuition and fees.
-The failing grade (F) remains on the student's official transcript and is included in the academic record, whether or not the student repeats the course and passes it after the second attempt.
+The failing grade (F) remains on the student repeats the course and passes it after the second attempt.